I love the Big Island. You get a more more diverse experience than any of the other islands.

 The old airport grounds are now a large public beach.
 The marina at south end of the town is the debarking location of the Fair Wind, one of the better snorkeling cruises in the islands.
 The Fair Wind has a lot of repeat business which speaks to how they treat guests.
 Like most cruises the boat leaves early in the morning with a continental breakfast, sails down the coast to the Captain Cook Monument where they anchor off the coast for snorkeling and lunch before returning to the marina.
 They also have a smaller faster boat which goes to two destinations including one that almost always has sea turtles.
 Joshua Lambus sometimes leads underwater tours.
 Hawaii Forest and Trail arranges a number of outdoor tours.

 Hawaiian Oasis is a very peaceful B&B which is a modest drive from Kailua-Kona.
 The original owners Mike and Christina Raymond designed the B&B (originally called Puanani B&B) and did did the landscaping which covers more than 2 acres.
-When opened it was featured in Sunset magazine in April 1995 as one of the ten most beautiful places to stay in the west.
+When it originally opened it was featured in Sunset magazine in April 1995 as one of the ten most beautiful places to stay in the west.
 The facilities include a weight and exercise room, Jacuzzi, lap pool with BBQ area, tennis court, access to a washer / dryer, and WiFi Internet access.

 None of the meals we had in Kailua-Kona were truly outstanding.
 Ulu Ocean Grill, Beachcomber and La Bourgogne were decent.
 Some of my favorite are now closed including the Indonesian cuisine Sibu Cafe, and the Pacific Rim cuisine at Sam Choy’s Restaurant.